10% Happier Summary

 10% Happier Review

-I’m skeptic about meditation.
-If you are too, this book is perfect for you.
-It does away with all the mumbo-jumbo flower power hippie stuff and takes a purely scientific, down-to-earth approach to mindfulness.
+If you’re unsure as well, this book is perfect for you.
+It cuts away all the mumbo-jumbo, flower-power, hippie stuff and takes a purely scientific, down-to-earth approach to mindfulness.
+The book spends more time using logic arguments to get you to try meditation than explaining it, and that’s exactly right, I think.

-I like that this book spends more time on convincing you to give it a try, than it does on explaining the process, because it’s really simple: sit and focus on your breath.
-If your thoughts wander off, bring them back.
+The process itself really is that simple: sit and focus on your breath.
+If your thoughts wander, bring them back.
 That’s all there is to it.
-10% Happier explains that and then focuses on the benefits, which are much more important for beginners than nailing the technique.
+The book explains that but then mostly focuses on the benefits, which are more important for beginners to understand than to exactly nail the technique.

-It takes a lot of guts to write a book about one of your most embarrassing moments in life – Dan’s boldness sure paid off!
+It takes a lot of guts to write a book about the most embarrassing moment of your life, but in this case, Dan Harris’ courage sure paid off!

-Who would I recommend the 10% Happier summary to?
+Who would I recommend our summary of 10% Happier to?

-The 15 year old, who often gets angry at her classmates, the 32 year old with a demanding and stressful career in a competitive environment, like journalism, and anyone who thinks meditation is hocus-pocus.
+The 15-year-old high schooler who often gets angry at her classmates and doesn’t know why, the 32-year-old journalist with a demanding and stressful career in a competitive environment, and anyone who thinks meditation is hocus-pocus.

 Rate this book!